zjestrella-r7/plugin-sdk-docs/README.md

 [Plugin Specification](SPEC.md) - Start with the specification

+[Plugin Conventions](CONVENTIONS.md) - Conventions for making this uniform and conistent

 [Writing Plugins in Python](PYTHON.md) - Writing Plugins with Python

 [Writing Plugins in Go Lang](GO.md) - Writing Plugins with Go Lang